mitodl/mitx-grading-library/docs/index.md

 This documentation describes how to use the grading library.
 In particular, it goes through the syntax required to construct each of the different types of graders.

-For information on installation and how to use the library in edX, see [here](../README.md).
+For information on installation and how to use the library in edX, see [Getting Started](getting_started.md).

 ## Overview